-For regular outdoor cleaning of organic stains such as grease, motor oil, mold, plant and animal waste Oxy-Klenza™ can be used.
-Oxy-Klenza™ is a powerful triple action outdoor cleaner and stain remover for natural stone and other hard porous surfaces.
+For regular outdoor cleaning of organic stains such as grease, motor oil, mold stains, plant stains and stains from animal waste STAIN-PROOF Alkaline Cleaner, formerly known as OXY-KLENSA™ can be used.
+Alkaline Cleaner is a powerful triple action outdoor cleaner and stain remover for natural stone and other hard porous surfaces.
 The oxygen, alkaline and detergent based cleaner breaks down organic stains and soiling.

 For indoor cleaning:

-For regular indoor cleaning of organic stains such as oil, mold and food grime Rejuvenata ACTIVE™ can be used.
+For regular indoor cleaning of organic stains such as oil, mold stains and food grime STAIN-PROOF Daily Floor Cleaner can be used.
 The powerful active enzyme cleaner concentrate is specially designed for natural stone and other hard surfaces.